Josh-Donohoe/Josh-Donohoe/README.md

 - 👋 Hi, I’m @Josh-Donohoe
-- 👀 I’m interested in learning to code
+- 👀 I’m interested in learning frontend development and computer science
 - 🌱 I’m currently learning: Python, Javascript, html & css
 - 💞️ I’m looking to collaborate on anything that can boost my web development knowledge
 - 📫 How to reach me -> josh.donohoe001@gmail.com